Bucks County Sharks: Uniform and colors

 For their inaugural American National Rugby League season the club adopted the colors of blue, black and white but their uniforms were predominantly blue.
 Their uniforms are similar in style to the Cronulla-Sutherland Sharks of Australia's National Rugby League, with whom they have a team partnership association.
 For the 2006 season the club changed their home kit to include a darker blue strip with predominantly black socks and shorts.
 In 2010, the club, along with other AMNRL teams, adopted a new badge.

 Stadium

-The Sharks currently use Falls Township Community Park (alternatively referred to as Shark Park) as their home ground located in Levittown, Pennsylvania.
+The Sharks used Falls Township Community Park (alternatively referred to as Shark Park) as their home ground located in Levittown, Pennsylvania.